rckim77/Daydream/fastlane/README.md

 ```
 fastlane ios release_new_build_only
 ```
-Deploy a new build only to the App Store; no version chnages
+Deploy a new build only to the App Store; no version changes

 ----